Rodrigo Duterte: 2022 Philippine presidential election

-In an earlier June 8 interview with Pastor Apollo Quiboloy on SMNI News Channel, Duterte stated that he "sees nobody deserving" to replace him as next Philippine President, but that he would either remain neutral or endorse a candidate.
-In June 2021, Duterte stated he may run in the 2022 Philippine presidential election as Vice President.

-Critics raised the possibility of Duterte extending his term after he announced his candidacy for vice president.
-The PDP–Laban Cusi faction fielded former Philippine National Police chief and Senator Ronald dela Rosa as president, who was widely suspected to be a placeholder for Duterte's daughter, Davao City mayor Sara Duterte.
-On October 2, 2021, Duterte withdrew his candidacy and announced his retirement from politics, with long-time aide and Senator Bong Go replacing him as the vice presidential candidate.
+Initially stating that he "sees nobody deserving" to replace him as the next president, Duterte in August 2021 announced he would run for vice president in the upcoming 2022 national elections, drawing suspicions from critics that he would extend his term.
+Duterte's political party, the PDP–Laban Cusi faction, named its standard bearer: former Philippine National Police chief and Senator Ronald dela Rosa, who was widely suspected to be a placeholder for Duterte's daughter, Davao City mayor Sara.
+Duterte later withdrew his candidacy, announced his retirement from politics, and had his long-time aide, Senator Bong Go, substitute him.

-On November 13, 2021, hours after Sara unexpectedly decided instead to run as vice president under the Lakas–CMD party, dela Rosa withdrew and was replaced by Go.
-Duterte later backtracked on his planned retirement and announced his plan to run for vice president as an expression of dismay for Sara's decision to settle for the vice presidential race when polls showed she was the preferred candidate for presidency.
-He later withdrew after deciding not to face his daughter in the vice presidential race, and instead announced his intent on running as senator, while endorsing a Go–Sara tandem.

-Sara, however, decided to run in tandem with Bongbong Marcos, who announced his presidential candidacy.
-Go expressed his disinterest in the presidential position and said his heart and mind contradicted his actions.
-On December 14, 2021, hours after Go withdrew his candidacy for president, Duterte officially withdrew his senate bid.
+Despite polls showing she was the preferred candidate for presidency, Sara decided to settle for the vice presidential race.
+This prompted dela Rosa to withdraw his candidacy, which Go would later fill in.
+Sara's move had Duterte dismayed and he initially retracted his planned retirement, announcing he would run for vice president.
+Ultimately, he decided not to face his daughter, endorsed a Go–Sara tandem, and declared his intent on running as Senator.
+However, Sara decided to run in tandem with Bongbong Marcos, who announced his presidential candidacy.
+Stating his heart and mind contradicted his actions, Go later withdrew his presidential candidacy; shortly after, Duterte officially withdrew his senate bid.

-Duterte remained influential before the national elections as several presidential candidates were open to his endorsement due to his high popularity.
-Allies of Duterte endorsed different candidates after the Cusi faction was left without a standard bearer following Go's withdrawal.
-The PDP–Laban Cusi faction endorsed presidential candidate Marcos, with some officials calling for Duterte to do the same.
-Duterte, however, insisted on endorsing only Sara as vice president and 17 senatorial candidates, and stressed that he will remain neutral, deciding not to endorse any presidential bet and prohibiting his Cabinet members from campaigning for any candidate to avoid suspicion that he will use public funds for his preferred successor's campaign and to prevent cabinet members from compromising their integrity.
-Duterte said the next president should be decisive, compassionate, a good judge of a person, and preferably, a lawyer, which a PDP–Laban official interpreted as a "virtual endorsement" for his rival, Vice President Leni Robredo, who also decided to run for president.
+Due to his high popularity, Duterte remained influential before the national elections as several presidential candidates were open to his endorsement.
+As the Cusi faction was left without a standard bearer following Go's withdrawal, allies of Duterte endorsed different candidates.
+The Cusi faction eventually endorsed presidential candidate Marcos and some officials called for Duterte to do the same.
+Stressing he would remain neutral, Duterte refused to heed their calls and insisted on endorsing only Sara as vice president and 17 senatorial candidates.
+Additionally, in an effort to protect their integrity, Duterte barred his Cabinet members from campaigning for any candidate.
+Despite non-endorsement, Duterte hinted on the next president's preferred qualities: decisive, compassionate, a good judge of a person, and preferably, a lawyer; this led a PDP-Laban official to believe Duterte gave a "virtual endorsement" for Vice President Leni Robredo, who was Marcos' chief rival in the presidential race.
 In March 2022, Go said Duterte briefly met with Marcos and gave him advice on the presidency, but could not say whether Duterte gave Marcos an endorsement.